-Of What Remains is a Beirut based interdisciplinary project, which presents a war-torn city through photography, filming and writing.
-It seeks to bring forward the subjectivity that ruins can hold through memories.
+Of What Remains is a Beirut-based transdisciplinary and multimedia project which presents a war-torn city through a publication, a photography series and a documentary.
+It seeks to bring forward the subjectivity that war ruins can hold through personal memories.

-With putting imaginary - or supposed - memories into poems, like fragments, this project emphasizes on the ethereal aspect of memories.
-The relationship between space, memory and architecture is questioned on the individual level as to attempt a collective construction of memories.
+With putting imaginary -or supposed- memories into poems, like fragments, this project emphasizes on the ethereal aspect of memories.
+The relationship between space, memory and architecture is questioned on the individual level to attempt a recollection of collective memories.

 Of What Remains, publication, edition of 100 copies, Motto Books, 2016

 Of what remains documentary is a transdisciplinary and multimedia work that gathers moving images, sound design and writing.
 The relationship between space, memory and architecture is questioned on the individual level as to attempt a collective construction of memory.
 It seeks to bring forward the subjectivity that ruins can hold through memories through images that reminds us archives.
 This visual journey displays the remaining buildings of the old war frontline that was dividing Beirut in two.
 The whole project is first based on ethnographic research by collecting memories of people who both have and haven't lived the war.
 Those are put into perspective with theoretical quotes taken from the fields of sociology, psychology and history.
 The narration itself is a combination of poems that emphasize on the ethereal aspect of memories as well as an analytical text that is the common thread of the narration.
 This archeology of memories attempts to bring new perspectives in the dialogue about war, not based on facts or sides but based on emotions.
 To understand History one must acknowledge the pain it holds.